HelpGiveThanks/HGTconfiguration/README.md

 #####E. Configure top, menu-bar icon and links in file  headertop.inc.php located in folder .../core/templates/

-To open cPanel files like the above headertop.inc.php that you do need to open now, go your browser's File Manager tab, go the folder specified (.../core/templates/), and then click on the file to select it.
+To open cPanel files like the above headertop.inc.php that you now need to open, go your browser's File Manager tab, go the folder specified (.../core/templates/ (click the 'Up One Level' button and then /core/ and then /templates/)), and then click on the file to select it (headertop.inc.php).
 Next, click the'Code Editor' button in the top menu bar,  and finally click the 'Edit' button in the popup window that opens, and your file will open.

 If the text in the edit window does not display properly, then click the 'Use text editor' button, which is a more boring, but a more stable cPanel file editor.

-A long string of numbers like this 111111111111111111111111111111111 will appear above each change you need to make in file.
+NOTE: I put a long string of numbers like this 111111111111111111111111111111111 above each section of code that you need to modify.
 1 for the first change, 2 for the second, and so on.
 In some files, you may need to scroll to near the bottom of file to find the first change that you need to make.

 1. Experiment with icon size and padding in the headertop.inc.php file to get the best look.
+Click on your TBG browser tab to see how it looks now, and toggle back and forth as you make changes, if any.
 Keep the height amount at or below 30px, as anything greater will shift the breadcrumb text under it over to the right.

       Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your TGB window to see it.
-2. Change http://YOURSITE.COM/YOURforum/ to your sites forum folder location
+2. Change http://YOURSITE.COM/YOURforum/ to your site's forum folder location
 3. Change https://github.com/YOURorganization/ to your external GitHub  OR  Google Drive  OR other collaborative document creating, editing, etc. web tool.
 1. Click the 'Save Changes' button.
-1. Test both the Forum and GitHub links in your  TGB browser tab.
+1. Test both the Forum and GitHub links in your  TGB browser tab (after you refresh your TGB window to upload the new links).
-1. Return the headertop.inc.php tab when everything is working, and click its 'Close' button (upper right corner).
+1. Return to the headertop.inc.php tab when everything is working, and click its 'Close' button (upper right corner).
 1. Return to the TGB browser tab and click your name, and then select the 'Logout' option.
-1. Click your TGB's  'Overview' button to see your website guests' view.
+1. Click your TGB's  'Overview' button.

 #####F. Configure overview page icon and titles in file _header.inc.php located in folder .../modules/publish/templates/

-1. Customize your the icon size above the Overview page's title (scroll down until you see  111111111111111111111111111111111 to find this size control section of the _header.inc.php file).
+1. Customize your the icon size above the Overview page's title (scroll down until you see  111111111111111111111111111111111 to find this size control section of the _header.inc.php file code).

      Keep width and height equal and upload a new icon if you need to change it's proportions.

      This icon shows up on other pages that you are not customizing, and it is important that its proportions be consistent on all website pages.
-1. Rewrite your site's guest overview page title and welcome message on line 68 (line numbers only show up when using the code editor).
+1. Rewrite your site's guest overview page title and welcome message on line 68.

+     FYI: Line numbers only show up when using the cPanel code editor to edit files, versus the text editor.
 2. Rewrite your site's logged in overview title on line 76.
 1. Click the 'Save Changes' button after each change.
 1. Test the look of your icon and titles in your  TGB browser tab.